 Xiaohong Chen University of Illinois at Urbana-Champaign, Grigore Roşu University of Illinois at Urbana-ChampaignDOI

-Joseph W. Cutler University of Pennsylvania, Dan Licata Wesleyan University, Norman Danner Wesleyan UniversityDOI
+Joseph W. Cutler University of Pennsylvania, Daniel R. Licata Wesleyan University, Norman Danner Wesleyan UniversityDOI

 Justin Lubin University of California at Berkeley, Nick Collins University of Chicago, Cyrus Omar University of Michigan, Ravi Chugh University of ChicagoDOI